 Day 4 – Monday

-Yes, Monday was still part of the weekend as many are during the month of May in France (they have so many holidays here).
+Yes, Monday was still part of the weekend as many are during May in France (they have so many holidays here).
 It was a short day for us, with the guys starting to head home.
-Unfortunately, we had to break some of the golden rules as one of us apparently went a little bit too far with tasting the local food and had a bad crepe in one of the street food stalls.
-But he really did somehow suck it up and we headed out towards the hilltop used-to-be-village of Montmartre.
+Unfortunately, we had to break some of the golden rules as one of us went a little bit too far with tasting the local food and had a bad crepe in one of the street food stalls.
+But he did somehow suck it up and we headed out towards the hilltop used-to-be-village of Montmartre.

 Passing by the legendary Moulin Rouge, we started the ascent towards Montmartre.
 This has to be one of the cutest parts of Paris and it’s probably the reason why there are so many tourists around.
 Montmartre used to be the home of many Parisian artists and they came here for good reasons.
-Narrow cobblestone lanes lead to steep staircases which take you further up until reaching the top, where the Sacre Coeur basilica dominates the skyline.
+Narrow cobblestone lanes lead to steep staircases that take you further up until reaching the top, where the Sacre Coeur basilica dominates the skyline.
 The views are incredible, that is, if you can negotiate your way amongst the crowd.